Cavernous transformation of the portal vein

 Following thrombosis, the portal vein may or may not recanalize.
 Recanalization is seen more frequently in patients without cirrhosis or disease of the liver leading to inherently increased resistance to portal flow.
 In patients whose portal vein does not recanalize, or only partially recanalizes, collateral veins (thought to be paracholedochal veins) dilate and become serpiginous.

 This process takes a variable amount of time, from as little as a week to a year 1.

 These vessels drain variably into the left and right portal veins or more distally into the liver.
 Additional communications can also be identified with the pericholecystic veins.

-CTPV is most of the times inefficient in guaranteeing adequate portal vein inflow to the liver parenchyma far from the hilum and, therefore, is associated with an increased hepatic arterial flow to those peripheral liver segments.
-These changes lead to a central liver hypertrophy and peripheral liver atrophy 8.
+Cavernous transformation of the portal vein is most of the times inefficient in guaranteeing adequate portal vein inflow to the liver parenchyma far from the hilum and, therefore, is associated with an increased hepatic arterial flow to those peripheral liver segments.
+These changes lead to central liver hypertrophy and peripheral liver atrophy 8.

 In addition to direct visualization of the dilated vessels, the resultant portal hypertension results in other frequent changes: see portal hypertension.
 Additionally, there are changes in liver shape which are somewhat different to those seen in cirrhosis 2.
 Typically these changes are:

 - atrophy of the left lateral segment (segments 2 and 3) whereas hypertrophy is more common in cirrhosis